Garrakx/Custom-Regions/README.md

 ***
 ### <a name="credits"></a>Credits

 Please be patient with bugs and errors.
-Amazing thumbnail / banner by [Classick](https://classick-ii.tumblr.com/post/634237640578859008/boopbeep) Thanks to LeeMoriya for helping and suggestions.
-Thanks to Thalber and LB Gamer for the translations.
-Thanks Slime_Cubed for the idea of using a separate process to download the packs.
-Thanks to carrotpudding, LB Gamer, Precipitator, Stereo and laura for testing.
-Thanks dual curly potato noodles for suggestions on how to make the repo more collaboration friendly.
+Amazing thumbnail / banner by [Classick](https://classick-ii.tumblr.com/post/634237640578859008/boopbeep) Thanks to `LeeMoriya` for helping and suggestions.
+Thanks to `Thalber` and `LB Gamer` for the translations.
+Thanks `Slime_Cubed` for the idea of using a separate process to download the packs.
+Thanks to `carrotpudding`, `LB Gamer`, `Precipitator`, `Stereo` and `laura` for testing.
+Thanks `dual curly potato noodles` for suggestions on how to make the repo more collaboration friendly.

 ***
 ### <a name="changelog"></a>Changelog

+#### [0.8.42] - July 2021

+#### Changes
+* New field in `packInfo.json`, **`useRegionName`**.
+Used to read from the Properties Subregion field in the continue save menu instead of the pack name.
+* Creature merging improved:
+    * Offscreen dens should not get duplicated anymore.
+    * You can remove lines by adding `_REMOVECRS` tag to the line.
+* Load order is now randomly assigned.
+#### Fixes
+* Fixed a parse error when ommiting DISCONNECT in the world merging.
+* Pearl color will not be displayed properly in the map view.
+* CRS should not complain about having a Patch/Patches folder.

+***
 #### [0.8.40] - January 2021

 #### Changes